 - Skechers Performance Men's Go Golf Pro 2 (best golf shoes for comfort)

 We will review primarily the best men's golf shoes in 2017 but keep in mind most these golf shoe models are also available for women.

 What are the main qualities the best golf shoes should have?

-There are several key factors you should consider when purchasing a pair of golf shoes.
+Given the advancement in technology in 2017, there are several key factors you should consider when purchasing a pair of golf shoes.
 We will discuss them one by one, so you can get a better picture.
 They are:

 Quality #1: Stability/Traction